kubernetes/community/contributors/design-proposals/raw-block-pv.md

   Therefore, the risk outweighed the reward when trying to  leverage the power of local storage needed for stateful applications like databases.

-  By extending the API for volumes to specifically request a raw block device, we provide a consist method for accessing volumes.
-In addition, the ability to use a raw block device without a filesystem will allow Kuberenets better support of high performance applications that can utilitze raw block devices directly for their storage.
+  By extending the API for volumes to specifically request a raw block device, we provide an explicit method for volume comsumption, whereas previously it was always a fileystem.
+In addition, the ability to use a raw block device without a filesystem will allow
+  Kuberenets better support of high performance applications that can utilitze raw block devices directly for their storage.
   For example, MariaDB or MongoDB.

 # Design Overview